ivanandriollo/swift-buildpack/README.md

 bx app restage <app_name>
 ```

-Note that if at some point you change the contents of your `Package.swift` file, the buildpack will automatically refetch the dependencies and update the cache accordingly.
+Note that if at some point you change the contents of your `Package.swift` or `Package.pins` file, the buildpack will automatically refetch the dependencies and update the cache accordingly.

 ### Debugging